grimme-lab/xtb-python/docs/installation.rst

 Installation with Conda
 -----------------------

+For details on how to setup conda look up the `conda documentation <https://docs.conda.io>`_.

 Installing ``xtb-python`` from the conda-forge channel can be achieved by adding conda-forge to your channels with:

 .. code-block:: none